Netflix’s Reign Supreme: True Story of Real-Life French Hip Hop Legends

 Created by Hélier Cisterne, David Elkaïm, Vincent Poymiro, Katell Quillévéré, and Laurent Rigoulet, Netflix’s ‘Reign Supreme,’ AKA ‘Le Monde de Demain,’ is a French series.
 Set in the 1980s, the show follows the rise of NTM, a band that helped usher in the era of hip-hop in France.
 Viewers also get a glimpse into the life of DJ Dee Nasty and how he rose to fame.
 As the younger generation seeks recognition and progress, these artists become a medium to voice their demands.

 Starring Anthony Bajon, Melvin Boomer, Andranic Manet, and Victor Bonnel, the series allows the viewers to know more about one of the crucial transformative eras in French musical history.
 The show also talks about the various issues plaguing the country during that time and how the musicians gave voice to underrepresented communities.
-Given the realistic depiction of French society and the depictions of well-known French artists, fans are eager to know if the Netflix drama is rooted in reality.
+Given the realistic depiction of French society and the depictions of well-known French artists, fans are eager to know if the Netflix drama is based on real people.
 If you have similar questions, let’s explore the answers together!

 Image Credit: Jean-Claude Lother/Netflix